The selection process at MIT is holistic and student centered:

 - A majority had attended public high schools.

-- Fourteen percent were among the first generation in their family to attend college.
+- Seventeen percent were among the first generation in their family to attend college.

-- Ten percent were international citizens hailing from 52 countries.
+- Eight percent were international citizens hailing from 52 countries.

 Applicants for graduate degree programs are evaluated for previous